ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Update the implementation of the ISP_Call interface Now add the wrapper for Unit of Work
 	  Add a new interface (IUnitOfWork) to the IRepository folder and update the code.
-	  Now implement this inside the UnitOfWork (Hint: Add a class) Modify the code (make sure the public class implements the interface - UnitOfWork : IUnitOfWork) To make it accessible by the project, register it Startup.cs in the ConfigureServices method (don’t forget the using statements)
+	  Now implement this inside the UnitOfWork
+	  Modify the code
+	  To make it accessible by the project, register it Startup.cs in the ConfigureServices method

 	  12:40
 	  Build and correct any errors,